xCDAT/xcdat/docs/faqs.rst

 (e.g., minor floating point diffs), follow the workarounds below. **Please proceed with caution.
 You should understand the potential implications of these workarounds.**

-1. Pick the first bounds variable and keep dimensions the same as the input dataset
+1. Pick the first bounds variable and keep dimensions the same as the input files

-   - This option is recommended if you know bounds values should be the same across all files, but one or more files has inconsistent bounds values which breaks the concatenation of files.
+   - This option is recommended if you know bounds values should be the same across all files, but one or more files has inconsistent bounds values which breaks the concatenation of files into a single `xr.Dataset` object.

     .. code-block:: python